*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Avoid dark colors like black and navy blue, which tend to attract heat.

-Do not wear jeans.
-They are too thick and will make your legs sweat.
-I literally fold up my jeans and store them until late fall.
+Don’t wear jeans.
+My husband can stand wearing them but not me.
+They are too thick and will make your legs sweat!
+I store my jeans away until late fall.

 Summer weather in different parts of Spain

-Summer temperatures are the highest.
+Summer temperatures in Spain are the highest among all seasons.
 People think that Spain is uniformly hot.
 Not true!
-It has three main climatic zones, and many cities have microclimates.
+This Iberian country has three main climatic zones, and many cities have microclimates.

 The coolest regions of Spain in the summer are in northern Spain, which has an “oceanic climate”.
-The regions are Asturias, Galicia, Navarre, and the Basque Country.
+The regions are Asturias, Navarre, and the Basque Country.
 These cities include Santander, San Sebastian, and Bilbao.
+Galicia also has an oceanic climate and is a mountainous region., the weather can be cooler and more unpredictable, so bring a layer just in case.

 Appropriate Clothing for Summer Activities in Spain